damsaddam/Instagram-Clone/README.md

 # Instagram Clone

 Just for fun to making Instagram Clone, maybe you all like it.
 My pleasure to help you all.
-This application is made using:
+This clone was made using:
 - HTML
 - CSS
 - JavaScript